TribbianniSun/TribbianniSun.github.io/leetcode_1722/index.md

 ## Problem Remark
 - To solve this problem, we need to observe that if (0, 1) is exchangeable and (0, 2) is exchangeable, then any pair in (0, 1, 2) can be exchangeble.
-- The remaining problem is how to detect connected components in the graph -> use Union Find.
+- The remaining problem is how to detect connected components in the graph -> use union-find.
 - Counter, the subclass of dictionary, supports many great opeartions.